NorbertPointu/testJS/README.md

 # Javascript developer test

-## Uodates
+## Updates

-this application has been made with typescript.
+this application has been made with Typescript.
 It must be execute with comamnd line :

 ```shell js